cn0047/stash/ed/t/patterns.architectural/ddd.md

 * Business capability (domain/subdomain should align with business capabilities/units).
 * Ownership and responsibility (particular team or department or group).
 * Independence and autonomy (between other domains/subdomains).
+* Customer or user needs (business features, how customers interact with different parts of domain).
 * Data consistency (data flows, who own data, etc.).
 * External dependencies (external systems, services, third-party components that interact with domain/subdomain).
 * Evolution and change (some domains may be more frequently updated).
-* Customer or user needs (how customers interact with different parts of domain).
 * Feedback from domain experts, stakeholders, and development teams.
 * Ubiquitous Language (own consistent and specialized language).
 * Iterative approach.